SQream/sqream_docs/data_ingestion/avro.rst

    Terry Rozier  | Boston Celtics |     12 | PG       |  22 | 6-2    |    190 | Louisville        |  1824360
    Marcus Smart  | Boston Celtics |     36 | PG       |  22 | 6-4    |    220 | Oklahoma State    |  3431040

-.. note:: If your table output has errors, verify that the structure of the Avro files correctly corresponds to the external table structure that you created.
+.. note:: If your table output has errors, verify that the structure of the Avro files correctly corresponds to the foreign table structure that you created.

 .. _additional_examples: